uw-biorobotics/IKBT/README.md

 behavior trees for action selection.

 # Current News
+## July 2021
+Unit test programs were broken for python3.
+This is now fixed.
+Test programs work and all pass.
 ## March 2021
 Upgraded to Python3 (mostly just adding parens to print statements and new python3-sympy).
 New "main" branch for more respectful terminology.